osohq/oso/docs/content/python/getting-started/application/index.md

 <p>Not Authorized!</p>
 ```

-Applying this pattern to authorizing data means that the objects we are
-passing in to the policy evaluation are already fairly rich objects,
-with attributes and methods we can use to make policy decisions.
-When
+Applying this pattern to authorizing data means that the objects we're passing in to the policy evaluation are already fairly rich objects, with attributes and methods we can use to make policy decisions.
-starting out, it might be more convenient to apply in the route handler
-itself, but try moving it even closer to the data access layer.
-For
+When starting out, it might be more convenient to apply in the route handler itself, but try moving it even closer to the data access layer.
-example, if we moved the `authorize` call into the `Expense.lookup`
-method, then anywhere our application wants to retrieve an expense, we
-are assured that the user does indeed have access to it.
+For example, if we moved the `authorize` call into the `Expense.lookup` method, then anywhere our application wants to retrieve an expense, we are assured that the user does indeed have access to it.

 ## Your Turn

-We currently have a route with no authorization - the submit endpoint.
+We currently have a route with no authorization: the submit endpoint.
-We have a rule that allows anyone to PUT to the submit endpoint, but we
-want to make sure only authorized expenses are submitted.
+We have a rule that allows anyone to PUT to the submit endpoint, but we want to make sure only authorized expenses are submitted.

 {{< literalInclude path="examples/python/getting-started/application/expenses-flask/app/authorization.polar"
                    lines="18" >}}